- UCAS course code

 The unit will consist of 11 lectures of 1.5 hours each as well as 8 workshops of 1.5 hours each.
 The lectures will introduce the students to the main theoretical ideas behind creativity, design and entrepreneurship.
 The workshops aim to put the theoretical ideas in practices by doing various exercises and games to stimulate creativity, to learn how to apply design thinking and to take first steps in developing a business model for a real start-up.
 The last week will act as a recap session.

-• Report: Develop a business model for a start-up using theories on creativity, design and entrepreneurship. [max.
-3500 words, 70% of final mark]
+Report: Develop a business model for a new venture using theories on creativity, design and entrepreneurship.

-Written feedback on assignments via Turn-it-in and verbal feedback in workshops.
+Written feedback on assignments and verbal feedback in workshops.